OasisArtisan/OasisLight-ServerManager/README.md

 - If you think there is a bug in the code open an issue on the issue page on github
 - If you want to suggest improvements or request features to be added, preferrably open an issue with the tag [suggestion] in the title. or message me on discord.

-## To do list
-- [x] Add a global panel for controlling all servers at once.
-- [ ] Determine unresponsive states without using a plugin.
-- [ ] Enable raw input mode which will allow command history and writing commands in the monitor screen.
-- [ ] Add support for windows.
-- [ ] Add A GUI.

 If you found the manager useful and want to support its development consider donating or starring the repository.
 All is appreciated.

 [![](https://proxy.spigotmc.org/8d6bb1a6b7ff7f4b68990696fd69823be7565a44?url=https%3A%2F%2Fwww.paypalobjects.com%2Fwebstatic%2Fen_US%2Fi%2Fbtn%2Fpng%2Fbtn_donate_92x26.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=omaralama31@yahoo.com&item_name=Donation&item_number=Oasis+Light+Server+Manager&currency_code=USD)